Percent-level constraints on baryonic feedback with spectral distortion measurements: Simulations

 The large boxes have the same subgrid prescription as the CAMELS fiducial model with the corresponding label, but slightly different cosmologies.
 We account for this fact by rescaling $x_i^\text{lb}$ to the CAMELS fiducial cosmology, using power laws in $h$, $\Omega_m$, $\Omega_b$, $n_s$, $\sigma_8$.
 These power laws were fitted using the halo model, since the scalings that could be derived from the 1P set are unreliable and do not encompass all differences in cosmology.
 We refer to Sec.~\ref{sec:nn:hmf} for a detailed description of the assumptions made in the halo model calculation.
 For reference, the power laws are listed in Appendix~\ref{app:pwrlaws}.

 There is, of course, a remaining bias due to the finite volume of both the larger boxes and the CV set.
 However, as seen in Tab.~\ref{tab:compCVlb}, this is a relatively small source of error compared to the overall bias, since Eq.~\eqref{eq:bias} is significantly different from unity for all cases except perhaps the SIMBA $\langle y \rangle$.
+We note that the finite error bars on the large box measurements do not affect our forecasts in the later parts of this work.